 Important Travel Document Information – Please Read

-In order to be eligible for a G visa, you must be travelling to the United States in the course of your official obligations.
-The G-1 visa is for members of a recognised governments permanent mission to an international organisation; the G-2 visa is for representatives of a recognised government travelling temporarily to the United States to attend meetings of a designated international organisation, and the G-3 visa is for representatives of non-recognized or non-member governments.
-G-4 visas are issued to individual personnel who are proceeding to the United States to attend meetings of a recognised governments permanent mission to an international organisation.
+In order to be eligible for a G visa, you must be traveling to the United States in the course of your official obligations.
+The G-1 visa is for members of a recognized government permanent mission to an international organization; the G-2 visa is for representatives of a recognised government traveling temporarily to the United States to attend meetings of a designated international organization, and the G-3 visa is for representatives of non-recognized or non-member governments.
+G-4 visas are issued to individual personnel who are proceeding to the United States to attend meetings of a recognised government’s permanent mission to an international organization.

 G visas may also be granted to members of the primary visa holders immediate family.
 G visas are granted by the Department of State of the United States of America.